 - Severe - <2.5 mmol/L

 It is probably the most common electrolyte abnormality affecting hospitalised patients.
-Most cases are mild with a serum potassium but in 5% of cases it is <3.0 mmol/L. Severe hypokalaemia is even rarer.
+Most cases are mild but in 5% of cases the potassium level it is <3.0 mmol/L. Severe hypokalaemia is even rarer.
 Importantly, even mild hypokalaemia can increase the incidence of cardiac arrhythmias.

 Most cases are the result of either diuretic consumption or loss of gastrointestinal (GI) fluids through persistent vomiting, chronic diarrhoea or laxative abuse.
 With vomiting, the cause is not mainly direct loss of potassium but that of chloride causing high levels of aldosterone which inhibits potassium reabsorption from the kidney tubules.